There is so much information on the web that simple bookmarks aren’t always up to the job of keeping your family history research notes organised?

 Zotero Adding Items Video Demo:

 This is a sophisticated and capable tool that is free to use.
 It has lots of online help and we are wading through it’s vast capabilities.
-A detail report will follow but see what you think from the video, it will give you the concept.

 Evernote Google Chrome Browser Extension Video Demo:

-Evernote for Mobile, Android Ipad or Iphone versions as well as Windows and Mac (Safari) are available this video gives you a demo from the android performance
+Evernote for Mobile, Android Ipad or Iphone versions as well as Windows and Mac (Safari) are available.
+This video gives you a demo from the android performance

 Way Forward with Toolkit for History Projects and more